Lapsus$: Composition

-A Bloomberg report stated that the group's mastermind was a 16-year-old residing in Oxford, England, and another core member is a teenager in Brazil.
-The report also stated that the group has seven members and was likely formed recently.
+According to the indictment, the group's mastermind was Arion Kurtaj, a 16-year-old residing in Oxford, England, with another core member being a teenager in Brazil.
+A Bloomberg report stated that the group has seven members and was likely formed recently.

-Arrests
+Arrests and convictions

 On 24 March 2022, seven people aged between 16 and 21 were arrested by the City of London Police in connection to a police investigation into Lapsus$.
-An alleged prominent member of the group with the pseudonym White was arrested in Oxford, England.
+Arion Kurtaj, a prominent member of the group with the pseudonym White was arrested in Oxford, England.
 His identity had allegedly previously been disclosed by a former associate, and various groups including research group Unit 221B were reported to have identified him.
-Two teenage members were charged on 1 April 2022.
+The prominent member was charged alongside a 17-year-old on 1 April 2022.
+He was assessed by psychiatrists as unfit to stand trial, but a 7-week court case proceeded until August 2023, and resulted in both the 17-year old and the prominent member being convicted.
+Kurtaj received an order to indefinitely remain in a secure psychiatric facility.

+On 19 October 2022, a Brazilian citizen believed to be a Lapsus$ member was arrested by the police in Feira de Santana, Bahia and subsequently accused of the attacks on the Brazil Ministry of Health and other cybercrimes after "Operation Dark Cloud".
+Lapsus$ also targeted dozens of other organizations and entities from the Brazilian Federal Government, including the Ministry of Economy, the Comptroller General of the Union, and the Federal Highway Police.

 Analysis

 The group's assumed modus operandi was based on obtaining access to a victim organisation's corporate network by acquiring credentials from privileged employees.
 These credentials were acquired in a number of ways, including recruitment or hacking privileged employees using methods such as SIM swapping.
 Lapsus$ then used remote desktop or network access to obtain sensitive data, such as customer account details or source code.
 The group then extorted the victim organisation with threats of disclosing the data.
 In the conspicuous cases, the data was then subsequently released, and information posted on Telegram.

-Lapsus$ has used the social engineering tactic known as multi-factor authentication fatigue in its attack on Uber.
+Lapsus$ has used the social engineering tactic known as a multi-factor authentication fatigue attack in its hack of Uber.

+The methods used by Lapsus$ were the subject of a review by the US Cyber Safety Review Board in mid 2023.